kaustubh619/IPGAutomotiveChallenge/README.md

 3. Install Dependencies: Run the command to install the required Node.js packages:
    `npm install`

+4. Install the @prisma/client npm package:
+   `npm install @prisma/client`

-4. Generate Prisma Client: Execute the command to generate the Prisma client:
+5. Generate Prisma Client: Execute the command to generate the Prisma client:
    `npx prisma generate`

-5. Run the Application: Start the development server with:
+6. Run the Application: Start the development server with:
    `npm run dev`

 ### Access the Application